 You’ve got the option of using either framing nails or screws for this part.
 Framing nails are stronger, so opt for those if you can.

 In my case, I’m using 3″ exterior deck screws to secure my boards.
 They don’t have quite as high a shear-strength as the nails, but they’re easier to drive with your standard cordless drill.

 From now on, I’ll just be saying ‘screws’ instead of “nails or screws”, but just know that the two are interchangeable for this section.

 We’ll be using two screws per stud to lock them into place.
-I recommend starting at one end of the top frame and working your way along the line, but it’s not necessary.
-As long as you screw in every stud, you can do it in whatever order you like.
+I recommend starting at one end of the top frame and working your way along the line.

 Line up your first stud so that the edge of the stud aligns with the line you made earlier and the bulk of the stud is over the ‘X’.
 See the image below if you can’t visualize this.